 How to bond with your baby

-- Skin-to-skin contact is a newborn’s early language and is very soothing and comforting to him/her.
+- Skin-to-skin contact is a newborn's early language and is very soothing and comforting to them.

 - With facial expressions, you can communicate your feelings of love and affection.
 A baby will start to copy these expressions after a while.

-- Babies love to listen to voices and might try to have a conversation with you.
+- Babies love to listen to voices and might try to converse with you.

-- Suckling is one of a baby’s basic needs and, therefore, breastfeeding can enhance that special baby bond.
+- Suckling is one of a baby's basic needs; therefore, breastfeeding can enhance that special baby bond.

 6 Things You Can Do for Increased Infant Bonding

 - Breastfeed if possible.
-Breastfeeding helps with the mother bond, and babies are found to be calmer even just with the smell of their own mother’s breast milk.
+Breastfeeding helps with the mother's bond, and babies are calmer even with the smell of their mother's breast milk.

 - Breastfeeding moms should allow as much comfort nursing as possible.

-- Babywearing (carrying baby in a sling) has so many benefits, including the benefit of increased bonding.
+- Babywearing (carrying a baby in a sling) has many benefits, including increased bonding.

-- Co-sleeping is great for parent-infant bonding and makes breastfeeding so much easier.
-You won’t need to get out of bed or even turn the light on!
+- Co-sleeping is excellent for parent-infant bonding and makes breastfeeding so much easier.
+You won't need to get out of bed or even turn the light on!